Legal information

 5. Artists and documentary materials

 The program seeks to document and make visible contemporary artistic practices connected to migration, memory, diaspora and cultural rights.
-Inclusion of artists, artworks or materials on the website does not imply transfer of copyright, commercial representation or assignment of intellectual property.
+Inclusion of artists, artworks or materials on the website does not imply transfer of copyright, commercial representation, gallery representation, exclusive relationship or assignment of intellectual property.

-Specific conditions for use, reproduction, archiving, exhibition or circulation of artistic materials may be governed by individual agreements.
+Specific conditions for use, reproduction, archiving, exhibition or circulation of artistic materials may be governed by individual agreements, authorizations, curatorial permissions or consent documents.

-Any donation, contribution or financial support to the program is managed under the institutional supervision of VAEA.
+Any donation, contribution, grant, sponsorship or financial support to the program is managed through the appropriate institutional channel.
 Information regarding tax deductibility, use of funds, campaigns, goals and restrictions may be subject to applicable rules in the United States.

-Donations do not grant rights over content, artworks, artists, curatorial decisions, programming or institutional governance.
+Donations or financial support do not grant rights over content, artworks, artists, curatorial decisions, programming, institutional governance, archive selection or public communications.

 7. Published information